-Kacie Hall found her passion for the stage while at ULethbridge.
+Kacie Hall (BFA - Dramatic Arts '23) found her passion for the stage while at ULethbridge.
 From being the first student to direct a Mainstage production, to building skills as an intimacy director, Kacie is preparing herself to become her own producer through experiential learning and a can-do attitude.

 I've been incredibly fortunate to have made meaningful connections with so many of my professors.
 It's clear that so many of the professors in the drama department have a genuine desire to see their students succeed, and find opportunities to support them in doing so.

 Meet Kacie | Artist.
 Busy.
 Excitable.

 Program: Bachelor of Fine Arts - Dramatic Arts | Major: Performance

 Why did you choose to pursue fine arts at the University of Lethbridge?

 I started at the University with an intention to pursue English Education, with a minor in Drama and French.
 After taking some studio classes, that shifted to Drama Education.
 After taking even more studio classes, that shifted to Drama (Performance) with a focus in Directing and Acting.
 I've also taken some extra courses in Devised Theatre, just for the fun of learning.

 I'm from Yellowknife, NWT, so community is incredibly important to me, and I felt that ULethbridge had a strong sense of community in comparison to other universities I was accepted to.